mrlacey/dotnet-maui-workshop-xaml/Part 0 - Overview/README.md

 Now that you know why it's important to think about XAML like any other programming language

-Now that you're ready to focus on XAML, let's look at some code!
+Now that you're ready to focus on XAML let's look at some code!
 [Head over to Part 1 to get started](../Part%201%20-%20Fundamentals/README.md)!